arman-mani/mood-app/README.md

 # Mood Tracking App

-A modern web application that helps users track their emotional wellbeing, sleep patterns, and personal reflections over time.
+A modern fullstack web application that helps users track their emotional wellbeing, sleep patterns, and personal reflections over time.
 Built with Next.js, TypeScript, and Tailwind CSS.

+## Live Demo

+Visit the live application at: [https://moody-peach.vercel.app/](https://moody-peach.vercel.app/).
+You can create an account quickly with any email address as long as it follows the correct format and start tracking your moods!

 ## Features